CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY GOALS.November 2021

 At the IPPP 23rd International Conference from the Planck Scale to Electroweak Scale (June 2021), Prof. Dr. Malcolm Fairbairn of Kings College London presented “Dark Matter Hunting in 2021 – How do you look for something when you don’t know what it is?”
-His presentation raises key issues about these unsolved mysteries.
+His presentation raises key issues about the unsolved mysteries that have surrounded dark matter.
 On page 70, he challenges us all, “We are well into an era of using novel approaches to learn more about dark matter.”

 There were another 20 scholars with similar presentations; each focused on an open question within our smallest-scale universe.
 Those lectures need close scrutiny (see the endnotes below).
 The domain from the Planck scale to the Electroweak scale is filled with mystery and unanswered questions.